UniversalRobots/Universal_Robots_ROS2_Description/README.md

 The launchfile `launch/view_ur.launch.py` abstracts these four parameters to one `ur_type` argument which will basically replace the `urXX` part of the paths as shown in the picture above.

+How to use multiple UR - robots with this package is documented in a [separate document](doc/multiarm.md)
 ## Creating your own description including this description
 In real-world applications you will most probably have a more complex description consisting of more objects than just the robot.
 It is recommended to create a separate ROS package containing this